ucsb-cs9/f22/_info/syllabus.md

 Here are some general rules about Piazza, to keep it from getting cluttered, make sure you can benefit the most from having this forum, and to make it easier for us to answer your questions.
 Class communication will be done through this platform (reminders / announcements / etc). **Note: all lab assignments in this course must be done INDEPENDENTLY (no group work).**

+In general, Piazza is not a substitute for lab sections / office hours - the best feedback is given in lab sections / office hours.

-So, when you have a question:
+But when you have a question and would like to post it on Piazza:

 1. Search through existing Piazza questions to make sure your question hasn't been answered before.
 2. Use the filters (lab, lecture, logistics) to navigate between questions easily.